By Leonard Grape

 It is important to understand that consumers experience fatigue not only due to the availability of many choices but because of two factors among the options.
 The first factor is the Presence of Similarities while the second is the Absence of Difference.
 These two are expounded in this article where you can learn further about battling choice fatigue.

 For this piece, I want to focus more on the second factor and expand it to help you think about the layers of your product that you can leverage on as the key differentiators for your brand.
-At The Vineyard, we have what we call The Hierarchy of Product Differentiation that outlines the five aspects that can enhance the uniqueness of a healthy F&B brand.
+At The Vineyard, we have what we call The Hierarchy of Product Differentiation that outlines the five aspects that can enhance the uniqueness of a better-for-you F&B CPG brand.